Skip to main contentSkip to footer

 Establishing optimum plant population

-Early drilling into cold, wet soils, reduces establishment and plants /m2, while in later-sown crops, establishment is higher, but increasing day length reduces tillering potential.
-In either scenario, increase seed rate to achieve a plant population that will provide 775 ears/ m2 for top yield.
+Early drilling into cold, wet soils, reduces establishment rates, while in later-sown crops, establishment rates cab be higher, but increasing day length reduces tillering potential.
+In either scenario, seed rates should be increased to achieve a plant population that will provide 775 ears/ m2 for top yield.

-“We typically look to drill from mid- March at about 375 seeds /m2, increasing seed rate from there as you go progressively earlier or later,” explains Mr Anderson.
+“We typically look to drill from mid-March at about 375 seeds /m2, increasing the seed should you go earlier or later,” explains Mr Anderson.

 “In any situation, patience before drilling is key.
 Waiting for conditions conducive to rapid and even establishment will pay dividends at harvest.”